swimlane/pyattck/docs/ics/technique.md

 * Tactics a technique is found in
 * Mitigation suggestions for a given technique
+* Malware used with a given technique
+* NIST 800-53 Controls related to a technique
+* Data Components of a technique
+* Data Sources of a technique

 Each technique enables you to access the following properties on the object: